Pasindu208/pasindu-intern-repo/0. Company Policies/User-Manual-Pasindu.md

 ## 📢 Feedback & Growth

 * I like feedback to be clear and direct, pointing out where I must improve 🌱✨
-* I would prefer written feedback when possible 📝
+* I would prefer written feedback when possible (E-mail/Discord) 📝
-* When I make a mistake, the best way to let me know is to point it out 🎯
+* When I make a mistake, the best way to let me know is to point it out 🎯 I prefer to receive feedback weekly or after tasks are completed ⏱️
 * I appreciate it when teammates point out if I am going in the wrong direction early on 🙏🏾

 ## 🎉 Fun Facts & Quirks